Texas to Oregon Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Open auto transport is the most common and affordable option for shipping your car from Texas to Oregon.
-Your vehicle rides on an open-air trailer (like the ones you see on highways), exposed to weather and road conditions.
-This method is safe, reliable, and costs significantly less—making it ideal for standard vehicles in good condition.
+Open transport is the most popular and affordable option for shipping your car from Texas to Oregon.
+Your vehicle rides on an open-air trailer — the same type used to deliver cars to dealerships.
+It’s safe, reliable, and the right choice for most standard vehicles.

-Here’s how it works: When you book your shipment, simply provide your pickup address in Texas and your delivery address in Oregon.
-Our carrier will come directly to your location to pick up your vehicle and deliver it right to your doorstep in Oregon.
+Here’s how it works: When you book your shipment, you simply provide your preferred pickup address in Texas and your delivery address in Oregon.
+Your assigned carrier will come directly to you at pickup and deliver your vehicle as close to your front door as safely possible.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.